 A.10 – Keep adding new features in parallel with ensuring that more users/customer uses the visual product configurator

 Requirements for an online CAD configurator

 When you look at a configurator that runs in the cloud you need the following parts to work together.
 DynaMaker will handle all those three in a single platform.
 But the principles stated here apply no matter what platform you choose.

-- A Server side module that hosts the application and provides additional functionality like authentication, save / load, etc.
+- A server-side module that hosts the application and provides additional functionality like authentication, saving and loading, etc.

 - A set of rules and formulas for the product configuration